NarraBench: A Comprehensive Framework for Narrative Benchmarking: The NarraBench Taxonomy

 \paragraph{Mode.} Answers might take various forms (e.g., a string, an integer, or a boolean) depending on the measurement.
 We call this the \emph{mode}.
 The mode of the answer refers to whether the value itself is \emph{discrete} in nature (meaning it is a single, token-based value), \emph{progressive} (a collection of values forming a time series), or \emph{holistic} (a comprehensive answer in the form of a string written in natural language).
 The mode plays a part in determining what form of automatic evaluation is admissible.

 \paragraph{Variance.} This dimension captures assumptions about interpretive freedom.
-Some features may require single, correct answers, such as a character name or a scene location.
+Some features may require single, correct answers, such as a character name.
 We label these \emph{deterministic}.
-Other features are more open-ended, such as narrative emotion, story moral, or narrative intent.
+Other features are more open-ended, such as narrative emotion or narrative intent.
 We label these features \emph{perspectival} when there is a distribution of possible answers that is also contextually dependent.
-Finally, we use \emph{consensus} where there are clear central tendencies in a distribution of answers.
+We finally use \emph{consensus} where there are clear central tendencies in a distribution of answers.